What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Tuesday seventh January: Intercourse, Defined

-Singer and actress Janelle Monáe talks in regards to the ins and outs of intercourse on this informative documentary sequence.
+Singer and actress Janelle Monáe talks concerning the ins and outs of intercourse on this informative documentary sequence.
 Watch on Netflix

 Monday sixth January: Thieves of the Wooden

-Historic drama a few infamous highwaymen who’s elevated to hero standing through the Austrian occupation of 18th-century Belgium.
+Historic drama a few infamous highwaymen who’s elevated to hero standing in the course of the Austrian occupation of 18th-century Belgium.
 Watch on Netflix

 Sunday fifth January: The Perks of Being a Wallflower

-A shy freshman (Logan Lerman) battling despair offers together with his greatest buddy’s suicide and his past love on this partaking coming-of-age story.
+A shy freshman (Logan Lerman) battling despair offers together with his finest buddy’s suicide and his past love on this partaking coming-of-age story.
 Watch on Netflix

 Saturday 4th January: Cuckoo – sequence 5